Skip to content

 marie@compute$ eb TensorFlow-1.8.0-fosscuda-2018a-Python-3.6.4.eb -r

-This may take a long time.
-After this is done, you can load it just like any other module.
+Then you can load it just like any other module:

 marie@compute$ module load TensorFlow-1.8.0-fosscuda-2018a-Python-3.6.4 #replace with the name of your module